linuxonly1993/40g_nic_infiniband/README.md

 3.x | 8 GT/sec | x16 | x8 | 7.88 GBytes/sec

 Notes:
+- Physical width will never be **smaller** than physical width of PCI-Express device (x8 in this case)
-- Logical width will never be larger than physical width
+- Logical width will never be **larger** than physical width
-- Logical width will never be larger than actual width of PCI-Express device lane width (x8 in this case)
+- Logical width will never be **larger** than actual width of PCI-Express device lane width (x8 in this case)

 ## Troubleshooting and improving performance